 Many medical practices are fighting an increasingly futile battle against declining reimbursements, increased regulation and concerns about the declining value of a medical practice and exit strategies.
 As a result, a growing number of doctors are exploring the concept of private insurance.

-What is a captive?
+What is Private Insurance?

 What happens to my premium payments?

-In turn, the insurance company reinsures the premium to your captive – less fees and claim reserves.
-Your captive insurance company can then invest net premiums for the profit of the insurance company, which you own.
+In turn, the insurance company reinsures the premium to a Protected Cell reinsurer – less fees and claim reserves.
+The Private Insurance Strategy can then invest net premiums for the profit of the insurance company.

 Can I reinsure as little or as much as I want to?

 You can cover a wide variety of legitimate risks.
 An actuary will develop premiums and apply a very specific actuarial formulas that dictate minimum cash reserves, what the internal costs of reinsurance should be, and what risks you can legitimately insure against.
 The list is very long and comprehensive.
-You can also move some of the costs of commercial risk into your captive by taking high deductibles on workers comp, health insurance and medical malpractice.
+You can also move some of the costs of commercial risk into Private Insurance by taking high deductibles on workers comp, health insurance and medical malpractice.